google/WebFundamentals/src/_langs/en/updates/2015-07-22-interact-with-ble-devices-on-the-web.markdown

 {% endhighlight %}

-If you use a custom Bluetooth GATT characteristic, you may provide either the full Bluetooth UUID or a short 16 or 32 bit form to `service.getCharacteristic`.
+If you use a custom Bluetooth GATT characteristic, you may provide either the full Bluetooth UUID or a short 16- or 32-bit form to `service.getCharacteristic`.

 ### Write to a Bluetooth Characteristic